build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 recommendation service.
 Now, repeated requests sometimes get a good response and sometimes get the static response, depending on which instance is selected by the load balancer.

-The instance on us-west-2a gives recommendations:
+For example, the instance on us-west-2a gives real recommendations:

 ```bash
 ----------------------------------------------------------------------------------------